jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 The HTTP Method allows interaction through HTTP calls.
-This allows developers to expose an API for the CPAB to call, and their UDL could run anywhere - within the CPA Pod, another Pod in the Kubernetes cluster, or even outside of the Kubernetes cluster.
+This allows developers to expose an API for the CPAB to call, and their UDL could run anywhere - within the CPA Pod, another Pod in the K8s cluster, or even outside of the K8s cluster.
 The only requirement for this is that it must expose HTTP endpoints that can recieve and respond to HTTP calls.

 The HTTP Method is specified by providing the following:

 - An HTTP Method for the call, such as `GET` or `POST`.
-- A URL to specify the endpoint to call, for example `https://0.0.0.0:5000/metrics`.
+- A URL to specify the endpoint to call, for example `https://127.0.0.1:5000/metrics`.
 - A set of HTTP headers that can be provided with the call.
 - A choice of parameter method, allowing data to be transferred either through a query parameter or a body parameter.

-### User Defined Logic (UDL)

-User Defined Logic (UDL) is the customised programs written by developer users of the CPA.
-The UDL is split into two parts, metric gathering and evaluations.

-UDL could exist either inside the Docker container, for example as a Python script that is started by a shell command (see figure \ref{cpab_docker_inside});
-or it could exist outside of the Docker container, for example as a service that exposes a HTTP REST API (see figure \ref{cpab_docker_outside}).

-All UDL is be able to produce errors and halt CPA execution by raising errors in the standard way for the method used to call it, for example if using a shell method a non-zero exit code represents an error and stop execution.

-![Custom Pod Autoscaler UDL inside Docker Container overview\label{cpab_docker_inside}](assets/design/cpab_docker_inside.svg)

-![Custom Pod Autoscaler UDL outside Docker Container overview\label{cpab_docker_outside}](assets/design/cpab_docker_outside.svg)

-#### Metric Gathering

-Metric Gathering UDL takes in information about the resource being managed, such as a full deployment description and specification, or a full pod description and specification.
-This input information has to be in a parsable and consistent format, such as JSON or YAML.
-The Metric Gathering UDL then runs it's own calculations and logic, defined by the CPA developer user, before returning any calculated/gathered metrics in JSON.

-#### Evaluating

-Evaluating Gathering UDL takes in gathered metric information.
-This input information has to be in a parsable and consistent format, such as JSON or YAML.
-The Evaluating UDL then runs it's own calculations and logic, defined by the CPA developer user, before returning any calculated evaluations in JSON.

 #### Hooks